By Paul Taylor

 Herbal hair loss remedy products can be applied either internally with tinctures, tablets and capsules, or externally using creams, lotions and topical solutions.
 So you can tackle your hair loss problem from both inside and out.

-But many herbal products still contain man-made chemicals.
+But many herbal products still contain additives that are man-made chemicals.
 So, strictly speaking, they're not entirely natural either.

 Like this page?